 Monitoring

 The automatic monitoring of the services is covering the basic functionalities of the services, for example virtual machine instantiation and removal.
 The user experience can though be affected by a number of other factors.
-One example is the availability of the virtual machine images, or advanced contextualization features, that are needed by the user use cases, which distribution at the moment are not monitored.
+One example is the availability of the virtual machine images, or advanced contextualization features, that are needed by the use cases, whose distribution at the moment are not monitored.

 The current plan is to start a detailed assessment of the status of the sites in the federated, through manual testing actually replicating the work of the users, at least touching most of the functionalities expected by users.
-This will achieve two results: sites with issues will be asked to fix their issues, and recurring issues will generate monitoring probes that are closer to user behaviour.
+This will achieve two results: sites with issues will be asked to fix their issues, and recurring issues will generate monitoring probes that are closer to user intended behaviour.

 Integration testing with the cloud management system and software packaging.

-At the moment, to federate private cloud, EGI is developing and maintaining a set of extensions to the community based cloud management system (e.g. Open Stack and open Nebula).
-Maintaining these components means, keep the compatibility with the new version of the cloud management system, and make the EGI development available to the site managers who needs to install them.
+At the moment, to federate private clouds, EGI is developing and maintaining a set of extensions to the community based cloud management system (e.g. Open Stack and open Nebula).
+Maintaining these components requires keeping the compatibility with the new version of the cloud management system, and make the EGI development available to the site managers who need to install them.

 The integration tests with new CMS are currently implemented with some of the components, for example the OCCI integration with OpenStack is tested by the developers as soon as a new version of OpenStack is pre-released by the OS collaboration, but other components are not validated with the new releases of the main CMS, not with a reliable and repeatable process at least.
 This will have to improve with dedicated testbed resources, and automated testing procedures to validate new developments on both sides (EGI and the CMS).